KxSystems/docs/docs/wp/transaction-cost.md

 With the ever-increasing volatility of financial markets and multitude of trading venues as a result of market fragmentation, transaction-cost analysis (TCA) has become one of the expected functions provided to a client by their broker dealer.
 The buy side has also become more sophisticated in recent years in acquiring their own TCA tools as they seek more transparency around their trading.
 These firms now strive to measure their real execution performance, feeding statistics into their portfolio strategies, market-impact models and, of course, relaying their level of service satisfaction back to their brokers.

-One attribute that is common across many TCA functions is the need to align market data with trade execution data and summarize the differences between perceived versus actual trade prices.
-Kdb+ enables users to run joins and update benchmarks on a tick-by-tick basis intra day and scan hundreds of billions of records on disk in seconds.
+One attribute that is common across many TCA functions is the need to align market data with trade execution data and summarize the differences between perceived versus actual trade prices. kdb+ enables users to run joins and update benchmarks on a tick-by-tick basis intra day and scan hundreds of billions of records on disk in seconds.
 The two use cases synonymous with TCA are:

   - Real-time and historical slippage calculations
   - Market impact profiling